NCIOCPL/r4r-content/resources/resource3.md

 resourceAccess:
     type: open
 docs:
-    - doc: CBIIT
+    - doc: itcr
-pocs: []
 ---
 The BMEG is a cancer data integration platform that utilizes methods collected from DREAM challenges and applied to large datasets, such as The Cancer Genome Atlas, and makes them available for analysis using a high performance graph database.
-DREAM challenges are crowdsourcing challenges designed to evaluate model predictions and pathway inference algorithms in systems biology and medicine .
+DREAM challenges are crowdsourcing challenges designed to evaluate model predictions and pathway inference algorithms in systems biology and medicine.